- October 13, 2018

 - Category: Artificial intelligence

 Portfolio managers make decisions on behalf of investors.
 Wandering over to the trading desk when they need to access the markets, where dealers will size up the incoming order and call up a reliable bank counterparty to get it done on optimum terms.
-Within more advanced firms, there may be none of this dialogue, like almost everything.
+Within more advanced sex massage in dubai firms, there may be none of this dialogue, like almost everything.
 From portfolio management to order entry and execution, done electronically.
 The humans who remain are merely guardians of the AI (Artificial Intelligence) machines, stepping in when markets get dicey or trades need rerouting.

 Automated trading was just the first step